doguilmak/InferenceVision/README.md

 - **Accuracy and Precision:** Through the integration of advanced algorithms, our system ensures high accuracy and precision in object detection and geographic coordinate calculation, leading to reliable and trustworthy results.

 - **Versatility and Adaptability:** The developed system is versatile and adaptable to various applications, including environmental monitoring, urban planning, agriculture, and disaster response.
 It provides researchers and practitioners with a powerful tool for analyzing geospatial data in diverse contexts.

-## **Conclusion**
-This calculation elucidates the process of deriving geographic coordinates from given inputs, a pivotal step within `InferenceVision` framework.
-It facilitates the transformation of normalized center coordinates into precise geographic coordinates, fostering accurate geospatial analysis and visualization.
-Geographic coordinates, namely latitude and longitude, are indispensable for pinpointing specific locations on Earth's surface.
-This process outlined here harmonizes normalized center coordinates, relative values within a bounding area, into a set of coordinates mappable onto a geographical map for comprehensive analysis.
-In conclusion, our scientific project aims to advance the field of geospatial analysis by leveraging cutting-edge technologies and methodologies.
-By combining object detection with geographic coordinate calculation, we strive to provide researchers and practitioners with an efficient, accurate, and versatile solution for addressing complex geospatial challenges.

 <br>